sudz123/Optimizer/README.md

 - `Theory` contains all the algorithms we need to implement
 - `Features` has information about current features as well as features required. **New Contributors head here!**

+## How to get this working?
+**Currently there is no support for Windows.** For MAC/ Linux users :
+- Fork and then clone this repository from your fork
+- Install `Eigen` if you haven't already.
+Follow the instructions given [here](http://eigen.tuxfamily.org/index.php?title=Main_Page#Download)
+  - Once you have downloaded the zip file from the link, extract it
+  - Inside the extracted folder there will be a folder called `Eigen`
+  - Cut and paste that into your `/usr/local/include`
+  - If you have done `brew install Eigen` (or the equivalent on Linux), you can check your `usr/local/include` and open the     `eigen3` folder and move the `Eigen` folder here outside to `usr/local/include`(If this folder already has `Eigen` then     you may skip this step).
+  - Go to the `Tests` folder and compile and run `test.cpp`.
+If there is no error then you have succesfully installed           `Eigen`, if not then you may get something like `Eigen/Dense: No such file or directory`.
+Revisit the previous steps and      see if you have screwed up somewhere.
+- Inside `test.cpp` you can see the line `#include "../Optimizer/optimizer"` on top.
+This is a specific link to the Optmizer  header file.
+You can see that if you move `test.cpp` somewhere outside this folder, it will not work.
+- To make sure that any `.cpp` file you use can include the Optmizer library by adding the line : `#include <Optimizer/optimizer>` you need to move the `Optmizer` folder in this repository into your `usr/local/include`.
+Once that is done check if it is working by moving `test.cpp` to some other arbitrary folder and changing this : `#include "../Optimizer/optimizer"` to this : `#include <Optimizer/optimizer>`

 ## Key concepts
 If you are pursuing engineering/ will be pursuing engineering/ have already pursued engineering, then this should be very easy for you to grasp.
 Without going too much into the mathematics you can easily code up the algorithms if you wish.
 But as a rule of thumb familiarity with these concepts would be helpful :
 - Basic C++